asynkron/protoactor-go/README.md

 Finally, run the `make` tool in the package's root to generate the protobuf definitions and build the packages.

+Windows users can use Cygwin to run make: [www.cygwin.com](https://www.cygwin.com/)

 ## Hello world

 ```go